mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

     <!-- prettier-ignore -->
     !!! tip "Spot or On-demand?"
+        You can choose to create a compute environment that launches either Spot or On-demand instances.
+Spot instances can cost as little as 20% of on-demand instances, and with Nextflow's ability to automatically relaunch failed tasks, Spot is almost always the recommended provisioning model.

         Note, however, that when choosing Spot instances, Tower will also create a dedicated queue for running the main Nextflow job using a single on-demand instance in order to prevent any execution interruptions.